 5. Keep it real.
 Avoid common quotes or sayings.
 Explain why you are happy for the couple, what you hope for them in the future and sincerely congratulate them.

 6. If in doubt, leave it out.
 The toast is no time for stories that only you will understand, past experiences, old flames, swearing or sexual references.
 Keep it PG.

 7. Toast the couple, not the individual.
 Today is their day, make sure to toast them both.
 It's not an ode to your 20 years of friendship.
 And maintain eye contact with the couple.

 8. Tell a story.
 That everyone can relate to.
 This isn't the time for inside jokes not everyone will understand.

 9. Don't pass the mic.
 The toast was meant only for you to give.

 10. Wrap it up.
 Ask the guests to raise their glasses and congratulate the newlyweds.

 When To Give A Wedding Speech

 First things first: you don't want to stand up at the wrong time and be humiliated in front of all the guests.
 It's a good idea to research the order of wedding toasts prior to the rehearsal dinner and the wedding.
+Often the DJ or MC will announce when the toasts are during the wedding ceremony.
+Leave the toasting for when it is announced, this way you will have the full attention of all of the guests.

 The rehearsal dinner is just as important as the wedding and consists of just as many toasts.